2014 Fiat Ducato 30 L1H1 2.3 Multijet turbo diesel from UK and Ireland

 The van's space is truly spacious, very useful for work.
 Due to its versatility, it's one of the most popular camper vans in Europe.
 It's also galvanized, a big difference from the Sprinter I had, so rust isn't a problem; this is especially important if you live in a cold and humid climate.

-I must also say that it is indeed economical when travelling at 100 or 110 km/h, but above that speed the consumption increases, although not too much, but it is not advisable to drive it at higher speeds, taking into account that due to the advanced nature of the engine it requires the use of the highest quality diesel.
+I must also say that it is indeed economical when traveling at 100 or 110 km/h, but above that speed the consumption increases, although not too much, but it is not advisable to drive it at higher speeds, taking into account that due to the advanced nature of the engine it requires the use of the highest quality diesel.
 However, it consumes much less fuel than vans of the same size such as the Transit or the Sprinter.

 Being one of the cheapest vans on the market, it is an economical vehicle of acceptable quality.